learn-co-curriculum/dsc-conditionals-lab/README.md

 ## Summary

 Great!
-In this lab we saw how to use our knowedge of conditionals to selectively assign values based on a condition.
+In this lab we saw how to use our knowledge of conditionals to selectively assign values based on a condition.
 We will start integrating conditionals in many more ways in our code and we will start to see how useful they can become in more complex problems.